mmessmore/hugo-barenotes/README.md

 command from anywhere.
 You should do that.

-You can configure those, the location of the Hugo binary and the root directory of the repo in `~/.barenotes.yaml`.
+You can configure those, the location of the Hugo binary and the root directory of the repo in `~/.messynotes.yaml`.

-To take the working config as a starting point you can run `barenotes showConfig -y > ~/.barenotes.yaml` and edit it.
+To take the working config as a starting point you can run `messynotes showConfig -y > ~/.messynotes.yaml` and edit it.

 # Contributing